 Fast forward to 2015, and after a gazillion offshoot bands and projects, the gravitational force of the SoBros’ unique chemistry proves too hard to resist.
 With the core of the original band reunited, matured and with hatchets long since buried, the Something Brothers begin to write & record new material, culminating with a sold-out show at Bloomington’s Castle Theatre and the release of 2018’s critically acclaimed album “Apollo”.
 The SoBros are back and once again a force to be reckoned with.
 Be sure not to miss them this time around.

 It’s 2021.
 It’s a typical winter night in the midwest.
 The snow is falling on Bloomington-Normal, Illinois and it’s cold as hell outside, but things are heating up again.
-Having spent the socially distant year of 2020 feverishly writing & recording, a monster of a new album is on the way, set to be released later this spring.
-Stay tuned...
+Having spent the socially distant year of 2020 feverishly writing & recording, a monster of a new album is on the way, set for release on all digital streaming platforms June 25, 2021.
+Stay tuned....